isomerpages/moe-etd-tflb/pages/Source Finder.md

 <center><h2 id="discovery">Our Discovery</h2></center>

-<center>History and Social Studies teachers find it challenging to set weighted assessments as it is time-consuming to search for relevant and useful sources.
-Teachers have to manually scan for links and resources from different locations (e.g. past year papers, literature, or websites) until they find sources that suit their needs.</center>
+<center>Teachers find it time-consuming, tedious and sometimes uninspiring to search for relevant and good resources for lesson planning, teaching or assessment.
+They have to manually search for links and resources from different locations (e.g. websites, past year papers, guide books etc) until they find suitable resources for their needs.</center>

 -----------------

 <center><h2 id="innovation">Our Prototype</h2></center>

-<center>Source Finder is a community of teachers to share sources easily and learn from others across schools.
-It is also a productivity tool to help individual teachers search for and organise sources effectively.</center>
+<center><b>Source Finder</b> is a platform that enables teachers to build a community to share, find and organise resources collectively.
+It is also a productivity tool for individual teachers to organise their resources efficiently.**</center>

 <center><h2>Want to find out more?</h2></center>
 <center>Share your email in the form below to get early access to our prototype!</center>